darkfeline/gzspell/README.rst

 .. note::

    Valid word characters are all letters and '-'.
 Everything else is not a word character.
+Letters are forced to lowercase, since capitalization is often abandoned in chat/twitter.
 (What about numbers?)

 Backend
 -------